mrbid/NEURAL_ANIMATION_TWEENING/README.md

 as you'd have to send each frame from the CPU over to the GPU each time; where as the traditional method easily all happens in a vertex shader on data already loaded into GPU memory.

+Maybe you could efficiently run the FNN in a vertex shader..